juhp/system-cabal/README.md

 ## Usage
 `scbl config` runs `Setup configure --user --prefix=~/.local`.

-`scbl build` and `scbl install` will initialize building by running `Setup configure` if `dist/` does not exist, and then run `Setup build`.
+If dependencies are available in the system, then `scbl build` and `scbl install` will initialize building by running `Setup configure` if `dist/` does not exist, and then run `Setup build`.
 Further `scbl install` also runs `Setup install`.

+Otherwise a v2 build will be done.

 ## Limitations
-Currently projects can only be built from their source tree directly, downloading source from Hackage etc is planned.
+Currently projects can only be built from their source tree directly, eventually downloading source from Hackage may be supported.